falkr/ttm4175/pages/iot-http-json-2020.md

 ```

+:task: Run the code, document the result.

 The Yr API provides its response as a JSON-formatted string.
-For that reason, we can ask the response to provide us the format in JSON, as done in the program below.
-(Note that [text](https://requests.readthedocs.io/en/latest/api/#requests.Response.text) is a field or variable in the requests object, but [json()](https://requests.readthedocs.io/en/latest/api/#requests.Response.json) is a function we call on it, therefore we use the braces.)
+For that reason, we can ask the response to provide us the format in JSON via the function `response.json()` which you can also print via `print(response.json())`.

+:aside: Note that [text](https://requests.readthedocs.io/en/latest/api/#requests.Response.text) is a field or variable in the requests object, but [json()](https://requests.readthedocs.io/en/latest/api/#requests.Response.json) is a function we call on it, therefore we use the braces.

+---
+type: hint
+title: "Hint for the code"
+---
 ```python
 import requests